neorv32 logo

 output uart0_txd_o);

-The generated Verilog netlist has been tested with Icarus Verilog (simulation) and AMD Vivado (simulation and synthesis).
+The generated Verilog code has been simulated and verified with Icarus Verilog (simulation) and AMD Vivado (simulation and synthesis).

 For detailed information check out the neorv32-verilog repository at https://github.com/stnolting/neorv32-verilog.